brkcmd/brkcmd.com/content/post/2018/04/27-fafl.md

 +++
-title = "Fridays Are For Learning" date = 2018-04-27T00:05:30-04:00
+title = "Fridays Are For Learning, 2018-W17" date = 2018-04-27T00:05:30-04:00
+lastmod = 2018-04-27T08:36:51-04:00
 tags = ["fafl"]
 categories = ["Learning"]
 series = ["Fridays Are For Learning"]
 +++

+Fridays are for learning.[^1] These are some interesting links for the week ending April 27, 2018.

-<i>Fridays are for learning.
-If your work won’t let you spend even 10-20% of
+[^1]: If your work won’t let you spend even 10-20% of your time keeping up to
-your time keeping up to date with your profession, quit your job and find a better one!</i>
+      date with your profession, quit your job and find a better one!

 * [Warehouse](https://pypi.org/) is finally, officially, [the new PyPI](https://blog.python.org/2018/04/new-pypi-launched-legacy-pypi-shutting.html).